-esmPortViolation ifIndex, interface This trap is sent when an interface esmPortViolation face is shut down by a feature due to violation. --- --
+177 esmPortViolation ifIndex, interface esmPortViolationValue This trap is sent when an interface is shut down by a feature due to violation. --- ---

-No. Trap Name Objects Family Description ifIndex-The interface that was shuesmPortViolationValue-The reason EniSecurityBlockPortNone(0) EniSecurityBlockPortENI(1) EniSecurityBlockPortSTP(2) EniSecurityBlockPortLPSS(3) EniSecurityBlockPortQoS(4) EniSecurityBlockPortUDLD(5) EniSecurityBlockPortETHBLK(6) EniSecurityBlockPortNISUP(7) EniSecurityBlockPortLLDP(8) EniSecurityBlockPortLLDP(8) EniSecurityBlockPortLinkMon(10) EniSecurityBlockPortLFP(11) EniSecurityBlockPortLPSD(12) No App blocking this port ENI App blocking this por STP App blocking this por LPS Shutdown App block QoS App blocking this por UDLD App blocking this ETHBLK App blocking this ETHBLK App blocking this LLDP App blocking this LLDP App blocking this RFP App blocking this RFP App blocking this portion application of the LFP App blocking this portion of the LPS Discard App blocking this portion of the LPS Discard App blocking the LPS Discard App blockin rt ing this port rt port his port port port port ort ort is port 179 Reserved 180 alaTestOamTxDoneTrap alaTestOamCon- figTestId, alaTestOamCon- figSourceEnd- point, alaTestOamCon- figTestIdStatus - After a configured time interval, this trap is sent to the NMS from Generator switch when the test duration expires. alaTestOamConfigTestId-A uniq alaTestOamConfigSourceEndpoir tifies the analyzer switch. alaTestOamConfigTestIdStatus- nt-The the local or transmi tting switch.
-For bidirectional test, this also iden- 181 alaTestOamRxReadyTrap alaTestOamCon- figTestId, alaTestOamCon- figSourceEnd- point, alaTestOamCon- figTestIdStatus - This trap is sent to the NMS once the switch with Analyzer or Loopback Role is ready to receive test traffic.
-Once this trap is received, the Generator is acti- vated for generating test traffic. alaTestOamConfigTestId-A uniq alaTestOamConfigSourceEndpoin tifies the analyzer switch. alaTestOamConfigTestIdStatus- ue name to identify the entransmit-The the local or transmi ries in the tal tting switch.
-For bidirectional test, this also iden- 182 alaTestOamTestAbortTrap alaTestOamCon- figTestId bridge This trap is sent to the NMS from the switch, if the test is aborted during takeover. alaTestOamConfigTestId-A uniq ue name to identify the enti ries in the tab ole.
+No. Trap Name Objects Family Description ifIndex-The interface that was shut down due to the violation. esmPortViolationValue-The reason the interface was shut down.
+EniSecurityBlockPortNone(0) EniSecurityBlockPortENI(1) EniSecurityBlockPortSTP(2) EniSecurityBlockPortLPSS(3) EniSecurityBlockPortQoS(4) EniSecurityBlockPortUDLD(5 EniSecurityBlockPortETHBLK(6) EniSecurityBlockPortNISUP(7) EniSecurityBlockPortLLDP(8) EniSecurityBlockPortLLDP(8) EniSecurityBlockPortLinkMon(10) EniSecurityBlockPortLinkMon(10) EniSecurityBlockPortLFP(11) EniSecurityBlockPortLPSD(12) No App blocking this port ENI App blocking this por STP App blocking this por LPS Shutdown App block QoS App blocking this por UDLD App blocking this ETHBLK App blocking this ETHBLK App blocking this LLDP App blocking this RFP App blocking this RFP App blocking this LLPS Discard App blocking the LPS Disca rt ing this port rt port his port port port ort is port 179 Reserved 180 alaTestOamTxDoneTrap alaTestOamCon- figTestId, alaTestOamCon- figSourceEnd- point, alaTestOamCon- figTestIdStatus · After a configured time interval, this trap is sent to the NMS from Generator switch when the test duration expires. alaTestOamConfigTestId-A uniq alaTestOamConfigSourceEndpoin tifies the analyzer switch. alaTestOamConfigTestIdStatus- nt-The the local or transmi tting switch.
+For bidirectional test, this also iden- 181 alaTestOamRxReadyTrap alaTestOamCon- figTestId, alaTestOamCon- figSourceEnd- point, alaTestOamCon- figTestIdStatus · This trap is sent to the NMS once the switch with Analyzer or Loopback Role is ready to receive test traffic.
+Once this trap is received, the Generator is acti- vated for generating test traffic. alaTestOamConfigTestId-A unique name to identify the entries in the table. alaTestOamConfigSourceEndpoint-The the local or transmitting switch.
+For bidirectional test, this also identifies the analyzer switch. alaTestOamConfigTestIdStatus-The test status (not started, running, stopped, ended).
+182 alaTestOamTestAbortTrap alaTestOamCon- figTestId bridge This trap is sent to the NMS from the switch, if the test is aborted during takeover. alaTestOamConfigTestId-A uniq ue name to identify the entr ries in the tab le.

 No. Trap Name Objects Family Description 183 alaDhcpBindingDuplicateEntry iphelperDh- cpSnooping- BindingMacA ddress, iphelperDh- cpSnooping- BindingVlan, iphelperDh- cpSnooping- BindingIfInde x, This trap is sent to notify the use of MAC Movement in DHCP-Binding Table. iphel iphel perDhcpSnoopingBindingMacAddres perDhcpSnoopingBindingVlan-The perDhcpSnoopingBindingIfIndex-T which the where the DHCP request is co DHCP client VLA he IfIndex subinde N. 184 esmStormThresholdViolationStatus Not Supported 185 Reserved 186 Reserved 187 Reserved 188 poePowerBudgetChange Not Supported 189 alaDBChange alaOldDb, alaNewDb, alaMod- uleChange- String port This trap is sent when there is a change in the expansion module presence.
-Please note that if the old module and new module, defined by AlaDBType, are same, then this trap will not be sent. alaN alaM ldDb-The daughter module that was pewDb-The daughter module that was i loduleChangeString-Specifies the strimodule.
-2) New module can be used with nserted. ng value describing g: 1) Reboot is required to activate the 190 alaStackMgrIncompatibleLicenseTrap alaStack- MgrSlotNI- Number, alaStackMgrPri- maryLicense chassis This trap is sent when an interface enters the pass through mode because element license information is not same as primary element license information. cackMgrSlotNINumber-The number cackMgrPrimaryLicense-The stack el
+Please note that if the old module and new module, defined by AlaDBType, are same, then this trap will not be sent. alaN alaM ldDb-The daughter module that was pewDb-The daughter module that was is loduleChangeString-Specifies the strimodule.
+2) New module can be used with nserted. ng value describing g: 1) Reboot is required to activate the 190 ala Stack Mgr Incompatible License Trap alaStack- MgrSlotNI- Number, alaStackMgrPri- maryLicense chassis This trap is sent when an inter- face enters the pass through mode because element license information is not same as primary element license information. cackMgrSlotNINumber-The number cackMgrPrimaryLicense-The stack el

 No. Trap Name Objects Family Description

 192 Reserved

 193 Reserved

 194 Reserved

 195 Reserved

 196 Reserved

 197 Reserved

 198 aluLicenseManagerLicenseExpired aluLicensedAp- plication aluLicenseTim- eRemaining license manager This trap is sent when the value of aluLicenseTimeRemaining becomes 0 (zero) for a demo licensed application.
 This notification is applicable only for temporary licenses.
 This trap can be utilized by an NMS to inform user about an application license expiration.

-icensedApplication-String displaying icenseTimeRemaining-Number of date
+icensedApplication-String displaying icenseTimeRemaining-Number of da

 199 Reserved

 225